 - Is clinically diagnosed with a mental or physical impairment that causes severe limitations.

 As of January 2018, the maximum annual contribution is $15,000 with a maximum amount of $100,000.
 So long as the disabled individual is taking qualifying distributions for disability expenses, such as room and boarding, continuing education, healthcare or medical supplies, and transportation, among others.

-If you are looking to establish an ABLE account, it is important to speak with an experienced professional who may assist you with this complex process and ensure that your resources are protected.
+If you are looking to establish an ABLE account, it is important to speak with an experienced Medicaid consultant who may assist you with this complex process and ensure that your resources are protected.
 For those seeking assistance with Medicaid applications, P&P Medicaid can handle the entire application and document acquiring process and appear on the applicant’s behalf for all interviews with Medicaid.
 For more information about the Medicaid application process or any of our other services or to schedule a consultation, contact our Long Island Medicaid application professionals at (516) 541-4770 or fill out our contact form.